mindstorm38/portablemc/README.md

 The first thing you may want to do is install and start Minecraft, to do so you can use the `portablemc start [args] [version]` command.
 This command will install every component needed by the version before launching it.
-If you provide no version, the latest release is started, but you can specify a specific version launch, or a version alias: `release` or `snapshot` for latest version of their type.
+If you provide no version, the latest release is started, but you can specify a version to launch, or a version alias: `release` or `snapshot` for the latest version of their type.

-In addition to Mojang's vanilla versions, the launcher natively support common mod loaders such as **Fabric**, **Forge** and **Quilt**.
-To start such version, you can prefix the version with either `fabric:`, `forge:` or `quilt:` (or `vanilla:` to explicitly choose vanilla version).
+In addition to Mojang's vanilla versions, the launcher natively supports common mod loaders such as **Fabric**, **Forge** and **Quilt**.
+To start such versions, you can prefix the version with either `fabric:`, `forge:` or `quilt:` (or `vanilla:` to explicitly choose a vanilla version).
 Depending on the mod loader, the version you put after the colon is different:
 - For Fabric and Quilt, you can directly specify the vanilla version, optionally followed by `:<loader_version>`.